SharmaRajan/SharmaRajan/README.md

 ### 💡 About Me:

-- 👨‍💻 I’m **Rajan**, a curious software engineer and tinkerer at heart working as a Full-Stack Developer.
+- 👨‍💻 I’m **Rajan**, a curious software engineer and tinkerer at heart.
 - 🌱 I’m currently learning **Quantum Computing using Qiskit**.
 - 💞 I’m looking to collaborate on **open-source projects**, particularly in areas like **Web Development** and **Data Analysis**.